aykevl/dtsync/dtdiff/README.markdown

 `Knowledge`: a key-value format to store what changes of other replicas have been (fully) integrated into this replica.

+`Option-*`: options (e.g. `Ignore`) are put in a header starting with `Option-` with the key after that.
+E.g.: `Option-Ignore: /.sync`.
+Options are kept even if the option cannot be interpreted by the parser.
+Other headers are removed if they are unknown.

 Then follows the body, just like in HTTP.
 The format of the body is in TSV, with escape characters as described in [UniTSV](https://github.com/aykevl/unitsv).
 In short, the escape characters are literal `\\`, `\n` and `\t` to encode `\`,